-Add-on Card Installation
+Installing a PCI Add-on Card

-Begin by releasing the locking tab that corresponds to the slot you wish to populate.
-Insert the add-on card into the PCI-E slot by pushing down with your thumbs evenly on both sides of the card.
+1. Release the locking tab that corresponds to the slot you wish to populate.
+2. Insert the expansion card into the riser card, pushing down with your thumbs evenly on both sides of the card.